p-hather/FPLImporter/README.md

 Import data from the Fantasy Premier League API into Google BigQuery, with just a few lines of config.

-This repository is written to be dynamic - it's a proof of concept that can be adapted for other REST APIs.
+NB this repository is intended as a proof of concept - it's not a finished product and needs further development.
+That said - it does work and has the potential for adaptation to other use cases.

 ### Set up